uuid6/uuid6-ietf-draft/research/sortable-id-analysis.md

 - That being said, one could explore the act of an "as required" mutations for a 64 bit variant when a situation arises where UUID is required to be transmitted outside of the application context.

 Potential Mutation Example
-1. Compute a hash on the 64 bit variant
+1. Compute a hash on the 64 bit variant's text representation
 2. Truncate the resulting hash to 64 bits by removing the most least significant bits (Truncation process in RFC 2104, Section 5)
 3. Post-fix the trimmed hash at the end of the 64bit-UUID
 4. Mutate the variant bits to '111' (hex E or F) as per the leftover Variant in RFC 4122, Section 4.1.1. this is "Reserved for future definition." and is perfect for a new 64bit variant UUID.
 5. The Version can be mutated to 0001 as the first version of the 64to128 conversion Variant

+Other Thoughts
-Problem: This is a one-way conversion as bits have been mutated and there is not a good way to undo the conversion.
+- Problem: This is a one-way conversion as bits have been mutated and there is not a good way to undo the conversion.

-Alternatively, the prefix solution described could be used to identify that the 64 bit value is actually UUID 64.
+- Alternatively, the prefix solution described could be used to identify that the 64 bit value is actually UUID 64.
+- Thought, this could also be used as a method to create a larger than 128 bit UUID as well using the same steps but on a 128bit UUID in step 1 and then prefixing on the current UUID behind a dash.
+- Input: b3ebb6c8-19a3-11eb-adc1-0242ac120002
+- SHA256: 99a65514eca05bfa1ccaa95bd2510d889f1bfea20ffc2aa57a739e1bbce060c7
+- Combined: b3ebb6c8-19a3-11eb-adc1-0242ac120002-99a65514eca05bfa1ccaa95bd2510d889f1bfea20ffc2aa57a739e1bbce060c7
+- There may be no use case for this but if a larger more unique UUID is required this could be a potential method for creating one.
+The hash method could also be variable in length. sha1, md5, sha256, etc.